 Here's one of those "Luther was extraordinarily devoted to Mary" quotes that has been floating around cyber-space for some time: "The veneration of Mary is inscribed in the very depths of the human heart."

-I actually didn't even realize I had a broader context for this quote in my library, but I came across it while looking for some other things.
+I actually didn't even realize I had a broader context for this quote in my library, that found in William Cole's article, Was Luther a Marian Devotee? (pp. 1491-151).
 The sermon was actually preached on September 8, 1522, not September 1.
 Some see 1522 as one of the major transitional years in Luther's Mariology, particularly as he was quickly heading towards the denial of prayer to the saints.
 Keep that in mind as you read the following paragraphs from which this quote is taken.
 See for yourself if it proves "Luther held to the idea and devotional practice of the veneration of Mary" like Roman Catholics do.

 You know, my friends, that deep in the heart of men is inscribed the honor with which one honors the mother of God; yes, it is even so deep that no one willingly hears anything against it, but extols her more and more.
 Now we grant that she should be honored since we are enjoined by the Scripture to receive one another with honor, as Paul says (Romans 12:10); so man must also honor her.
 Above all she must be rightly honored, but the people have "fallen" so deeply in this honor that she is more highly honored than is right and there are two harmful results of all of this: a rupture with Christ inasmuch as the hearts of men are more directed to her than to Christ himself.
 Christ is put behind in darkness and entirely forgotten!